-A student who disagrees with the decision of the Dean of Student Services & Enrollment Management or appropriate administrator may request a hearing before a Disciplinary Review Committee.
-The student must deliver a written request for a hearing to the Dean of Student Services & Enrollment Management or appropriate administrator within three (3) business days of receipt of the Dean's decision.
+A student who disagrees with the decision of the Associate Vice President of Student Affairs or appropriate administrator may request a hearing before a Disciplinary Review Committee.
+The student must deliver a written request for a hearing to the Associate Vice President of Student Affairs or appropriate administrator within three (3) business days of receipt of the Associate Vice President of Student Affairs or appropriate administrator's decision.
 As a general rule, the sanctions resulting from a disciplinary decision will be considered to be in place and enforced until such time as determined otherwise by the appeals committee.
+A student who enters into an appeal of a Code of